Presented at 11:15am in Westminster III on Wednesday, November 14, 2018.#17834

-- Michele Bromley, Adaptive Technology Specialist, Portland State University
+- Michele Bromley, IT Accessibility Coordinator, Portland State University

 - Length of Session: 1-hr

 - Format: Lecture

 This presentation will break down the logistics for developing an alternative formats program around STEM and music materials.
 Attendees will learn how to 1) generate a basic alternative formats process, 2) administer alternative formats needs assessments, and 3) develop comprehensive procedures for addressing inaccessible math and music.

 Providing fully accessible course materials to students who are blind requires significant preparation and adequate tools.
 If not done proactively, by the time a blind student registers for services, it is likely too late to develop a program for conversion of inaccessible course materials.

 This process becomes even more complex when considering STEM or music materials.
 DS professionals must remediate equations, complex graphics, musical scores, etc. There are vendors that can provide these services, but turnaround time for third party conversion is often too slow for converting textbooks, much less supplemental course materials that are created and distributed throughout the term.